scripting/tweets.opml.org/README.md

 # tweets.opml.org

-A directory of tweets.opml files for people using tweets.opml.org.
+A <a href="https://github.com/scripting/tweets.opml.org/tree/main/users">directory</a> of tweets.opml files for people using tweets.opml.org.

 ### Background

-For people who were part of the initial Drummer test group this will be familiar.
+For people who were part of the initial <a href="http://drummer.scripting.com/">Drummer</a> test group this will be familiar.
 It was initially developed inside Drummer, but I figured out that it would work better if it ran on a server, so I punted on the feature, to get back to it after the product shipped.

 Here was the initial <a href="http://scripting.com/drummer/blog/2021/09/19/164624.html?title=newFeatureTweetsopml">announcement</a>.